rramosp/infgw-example/README.md

 - start with a single llm pod (set `replicas` to 1 in `02-deployment.yaml`).
 - don't use LoRA adapters, just a single model.
-- use easily obtainable machines.
+- use easily obtainable machines, in `cloud.google.com/gke-accelerator` under `nodeSelector`.

 open three shells in different windows